elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 ---
-title: Documentation and metadata
-contributors: [Flora D'Anna, Marco Carraro, Yvonne Kallberg, Markus Englund, Marco Roos, Korbinian Bösl, Rob Hooft]
+contributors:
+- Flora D'Anna
+- Marco Carraro
+- Yvonne Kallberg
+- Markus Englund
+- Marco Roos
+- Korbinian Bösl
+- Rob Hooft
 description: how to document and describe your data.
-page_id: metadata
-related_pages:
-  tool_assembly: [NeLS, transmed, plant geno assembly, marine assembly]
 dsw:
 - name: How will you be collecting and keeping your metadata?
   uuid: 8c962e6f-17ee-4b22-8ebb-9f06f779e3b3